Delta 8 THC in Rhode Island: Is It Legal & Where to Buy in 2025?

 The numbers in the names of these cannabinoids symbolize the positioning of their double bond.
 In delta 8, this is on the eighth carbon chain.
 In delta 9, this is on the ninth.

-Another difference to keep in mind between these two cannabinoids is how they affect the user.
+Another difference to keep in mind between these two cannabinoids is how they affect the human body.

 “Delta 8 has a lower psychotropic potency than delta 9.
 You remain clear-headed and centered,” comments one Reddit user in a post about the effects of delta 8 THC.